IMMERSE Transnational Exchange Lab a great success!

 The photos that were taken during the Lab are available here.

 The list of participants (including contact information) is available here.
-A workshop report will be published in the coming weeks, including key outcomes from the discussions.
+A workshop report including key outcomes from the discussions, is available here.

 Please be sure to follow IMMERSE on Twitter and LinkedIn, in order to stay informed of the latest project news.
 We will share information on future Exchange Labs via these channels, including plans for the next Estuary Exchange Lab tentatively scheduled for March 2020 in the Netherlands.